ucsb-cs156/f25/lab/jpa05.md

 ## Step 1: Clone the starter repo on your machine

-The starter repo you shoudl clone is one of these:
+The starter repo you should clone is one of these:

 | Teams | Repo |
 |-|-|